Debrief-BC/dbf-flaxen/README.md

 ## Documentation

-To see details about how to use Remix for developing and/or debugging Solidity contracts, please see [our documentation page](https://remix-ide.readthedocs.io/en/latest/)
+To see details about how to use Flaxen for developing and/or debugging Solidity contracts, please see [our documentation page](https://remix-ide.readthedocs.io/en/latest/)